KB404-98/Software-System/README.md

-This is a SS Lab Repository...
+This is a Software Systems Lab Repository.
-Hii..
-My name is KB.
-Currently I am doing my masters from  IIIT Bangalore.
+This repository contains Hands-On List-1 , Hands-On List-2 and SS Mini Project.